adrianapcsanchez/AFM-Data-treatment/README.md

 - Bruker JPK `.tsv` export files as input

 ## 📦 Coming Soon
-Atuomatic graphs and  all columns in one
+Automatic graphs and  all columns in one

 ## 👤 Author
 Developed and maintained by [Adriana].